EU-CONEXUS ambition

 The proposal will be assessed with regards to 3 main criteria:

-Scientific / Academic excellence: Relevance of the project with regards to the societal challenge of Smart Urban Coastal Sustainability, Scientific contribution and innovation of the proposed project, Appropriateness, completeness and clarity of the methodology.
+Relevance of the project with regards to the societal challenge of Smart Urban Coastal Sustainability, Education, research or innovation contribution of the proposed project, Appropriateness,

-Quality & efficiency of implementation: Work plan, Organisation, Budget coherence with regards to project ambition, Deliverables.
+Work plan, Organisation, Budget coherence with regards to project ambition, Deliverables.

 Funding criteria

-• The funding is maximum €4400 (VAT included) per project.
+- The funding is maximum €4400 (VAT included) per project.

-• Co-funding is allowed and encouraged whether it comes from the partners’ own funds or from public or private funds.
+- Co-funding is allowed and encouraged whether it comes from the partners’own funds or from public or private funds.

-• The expenses related to each project are paid for directly out of the central EU-CONEXUS budget.
+- The expenses related to each project are paid for directly out of the central EU-CONEXUS budget.

 Maximum funding 4400€